urbit/developers.urbit.org/content/guides/core/hoon-school/Q-func.md

 ##  Classic Operations

-Functional programmers rely on three design patterns:
+Functional programmers frequently rely on three design patterns to produce operations on collections of data:

 1. Map.
 The Map operation describes applying a function to each item of a set or iterable object, resulting in the same final number of items transformed.
 In Hoon terms, we would say slamming a gate on each member of a `list` or `set`.
 The standard library arm that accomplishes this is [`++turn`](https://developers.urbit.org/reference/hoon/stdlib/2b#turn) for a `list`, [`++run:in`](https://developers.urbit.org/reference/hoon/stdlib/2h#repin) for a `set`, and [`++run:by`](https://developers.urbit.org/reference/hoon/stdlib/2i#runby) for a `map`.